Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - an authorized adoption agency or licensed child-placing agency;

-- a person related within the second degree by consanguinity to the mother of the child, if the mother is deceased; or
+- a person related within the second degree by consanguinity to the mother of the child, if the mother is dead; or

 - a person who is an intended parent.

 (b) After the date a child having no presumed, acknowledged, or adjudicated father becomes an adult, a proceeding to adjudicate the parentage of the adult child may only be maintained by the adult child.

 § 160.606.
 No Time Limitation

 A proceeding to adjudicate the parentage of a child having no presumed, acknowledged, or adjudicated father may be commenced at any time, including after the date:

 - an earlier proceeding to adjudicate paternity has been dismissed based on applying a statute of limitation then in effect.

 Updating the Birth Certificate and Name of Child

 Once the paternity has been established through a court order, that order can then be used to amend the birth certificate and change the child's name.